gosom/google-maps-scraper/README.md

 Be a little bit patient.
 In the first run it downloads required libraries.

-In general perfomance can be better.
-Right, now it requires between 5-15 seconds to fetch and parse a place page.

-For the initial searches it requires between 15-30 seconds.

 The results are written when they arrive in the `results` file you specified

 ### Command line options